TelemetryHarbor/harbor-docs/docs/integrations/weight-logger.md

 1. Run the Shortcut manually (via **Shortcuts app**, **Home Screen**, or **Siri**).
 2. Enter your weight when prompted.
-3. The Shortcut sends the log entry to Telemetry Harbor.
+3. The Shortcut sends the log entry to Harbor Scale.

 ---